imatomster/SpotifAI/README.md

 > Often times, music can run dry after repeated listens.
 Thankfully, with SpotifAI, we can make you a playlist we KNOW you will like.
 What are you waiting for?
 Tell us some of your favorite songs!

-More information can be found in our `README.md` in the docs folder and the following links!
+More information can be found in this `README.md`

 - [YouTube Demo](https://) (Not Available at the moment)